Digital Forensics and Incident Response Guide

 The Incident Response Lifecycle

-Most organizations follow a structured approach with six phases:
+Most teams follow six structured phases:

 Rapid, Expert Response with NetWitness® Incident Response Services